akaabdullahmateen/roadmap/computer-science/programming-languages/cxx/index.md

 ### History

-The C++ programming language was initially standardized in 1998 as ISO/IEC 14882:1998, which was then amended by C++03, C++11, C++14, and C++17 standards.
+The C++ programming language was first standardized in 1998 as ISO/IEC 14882:1998.
 Before the initial standardization in 1998, C++ was developed by Stroustrup at Bell Labs since 1979 as an extension of the C programming language, as he wanted an efficient and flexible language similar to C that also provided high-level features for program organization.
 Since 2012, C++ has been on a three-year release schedule with C++23 as the next planned standard.

 | Year | C++ standard       | Informal name |
 | ---- | ------------------ | ------------- |